 In this context, discussions on the introduction of an investment control regime have also been taken up in Switzerland.
 In March 2020, the Swiss parliament mandated the Swiss Federal Council to draft legislation for the introduction of a foreign investment control.
 In May 2022, the Federal Council published a first draft of a foreign investment control bill for consultation.
-Based on the results of the public consultation, the Federal Council is currently preparing a draft bill for submission to the parliament.
-The law is not expected to enter into force before 2024.
+Based on the negative feedback and the widespread skepticism regarding the first draft, the Federal Council decided to substantially revise the draft legislation by the end of 2023 and to limit it to investments that are most critical to security.
+According to the Federal Council, the revised bill will cover investments by foreign state-controlled investors regarding domestic companies operating in particularly critical sectors, such as the defence sector, the electricity transmission and production sector as well as the health and telecoms infrastructure sector.
+Once the revised bill is available, it will be subject to parliamentary discussion.
+The new legislation is not expected to enter into force before 2025.